HLOverflow/XXE-study/README.md

       <!ENTITY trigger1 "I would like to say &variable; again.">
       ```

-      2 different usage within the document:
+      2 different usages within the document:

       ```xml
       <sample>